 Putting people first

 Employee engagement is also a high priority at hoolah.
-Known internally as ‘hoolahgans’, Thornton says the company's employees are key to achieving its strategy.
+Known internally as ‘hoolahgans’, Singh says the company's employees are key to achieving its strategy.

 “While our tech solutions are very important to our operations, all companies are made of people.
 Our strength is the passion, energy, drive and determination of our people.”